-- 6. For line 6, Unit Code (Multi-generator code), identify all generators that are operated with other generators as a single unit.
+- 6. For line 6, Unit Code (Multi-Generator Code), identify all generators that are operated with other generators as a single unit.
 Generators operating as a single unit should have the same unit (multi-generator code) code or four-character identifier.
 Identify combined cycle generators that operate as a unit with a unique four-character identifier.
 All generators that operate as a unit in combined cycle must have the same unique identifier.
 If generators do not operate as a single unit, this space should be left blank. - 7.
-For line 7, Ownership Code, identify the ownership for each generator using the following codes: "S" for single ownership by respondent, "J" for jointly owned with another entity or "W" for wholly owned by an entity other than respondent. - 8.
-For line 8, Is this generator an electric utility or non-utility generator?
-For each generator, check "electric utility" or non-utility.
-(See EIA Glossary for definition of electric utility generator.)

-- 9. For line 9, Date of Sale, If Sold, enter the month and year of the sale of the generator (e.g., 12-2007), if the generator has been sold in its entirety.
-For changes in shares of ownership only, with no change in operator, report in Schedule 4, OWNERSHIP OF GENERATORS OWNED JOINTLY OR BY OTHERS.
-In SCHEDULE 7, provide the legal name, business address, contact person, phone number and e-mail address of the entity to which this generator was sold. - 10.
+For line 7, Ownership, identify the ownership for each generator using the following codes: "S" for single ownership by respondent, "J" for jointly owned with another entity or "W" for wholly owned by an entity other than respondent. - 8.
+For line 8, Is this generator an electric utility generator?, an electric utility generator shall mean a generator that is owned by an electric utility, or a jointly owned generator with the greatest share of the generator being electric utility owned.
+(Note: If two or more owners have equal shares of ownership in a generator, it is considered to be an electric utility generator if any one of the owners meets the definition of electric utility).
+For each electric utility generator, check "Yes" or "No." - 9.
+For line 9, Date of Sale, If Sold, enter the month and year of the sale of the generator (e.g., 12-2007), if the generator has been sold in its entirety.
+For changes in shares of ownership only, with no change in operator, report in SCHEDULE 4.
+OWNERSHIP OF GENERATORS OWNED JOINTLY OR BY OTHERS.
+In SCHEDULE 7.
+COMMENTS provide the legal name, business address, contact person, phone number and email address of the entity to which this generator was sold. - 10.
 For line 10, Can This Generator Deliver Power to the Transmission Grid?, indicate if the generator can or cannot deliver power to the transmission grid. - 11.
 For line 11, if the prime mover is "CA," (combined-cycle steam), "CS" or "CC" check "Yes" if the unit has duct-burners for supplementary firing of the turbine exhaust gas.
-Otherwise, check "No." If "Yes" SCHEDULE 6 must be completed, as applicable.
+Otherwise, check "No." If "Yes" SCHEDULE 6.
+BOILER INFORMATION must be completed, as applicable.

-SCHEDULE 3.
-PART B. GENERATOR INFORMATION - EXISTING GENERATORS
+SCHEDULE 3, PART B. GENERATOR INFORMATION - EXISTING GENERATORS